It has long been accepted and advised that newborn weight loss greater than 7% is abnormal, and supplementation is often recommended.

 - 2.2 Findings & Limitations

-- (Article) Challenging Expected Patterns of Weight Loss in Full-Term Breastfeeding Neonates Born by Cesarean
+- (Article) Challenging Expected Patterns of Weight Loss in Full-Term Breastfeeding Neonates Born by Cesarean - in course viewer

 - 3.1 Study Design and Demographics